likchun/Final-year-project/README.md

 #### Notes
 This program creates multiple 1-/2-dimensional arrays when running.
 It accesses the array elements in the tightest loops.
 Fast memory is essential as the program freqently reads from / writes into RAM.
 Also, if you enable output for time series, try to write the file on a fast drive, such as SSD, it will be substantially faster.
-You can change the output path for time series data file in 'settings.h' -> output_path.
+You can change the output path for time series data file in 'param.h'.